What Is Pneumatic Structures?

 It should be provided with Airlocks which are required to prevent the loss of internal air pressure.

 2. Air Inflated Pneumatic Structures

-Air inflated structures are supported by the pressurized air which contained with an inflated building element.
-Air inflated structures are supported with the help of pressurized air within inflated building elements in the different shapes which will carry the loads.
+Air inflated structures are supported by pressurized air which contained with an inflated building element.
+Air inflated structures are supported with the help of pressurized air within inflated building elements in the different shapes that will carry the loads.